 On October 18, 2019, the Company entered into an exclusive two-year consulting agreement with Akash Systems, Inc. ("Akash"), pursuant to which the Company agreed to provide certain consulting services to Akash in connection with process development and fabrication of GaN-on-Diamond high-electron-mobility transistors and monolithic microwave integrated circuits.
-Pursuant to the agreement, Akash guarantees to purchase at least one wafer per month from the Company for a total of 24 wafers during the term of the agreement, at a price of \$85,000 per wafer.
+Pursuant to the agreement, Akash agrees to purchase a total of 24 wafers from the Company during the term of the agreement, at a price of \$85,000 per wafer.
+The Company has commenced building the first 4 wafers, but as of June 30, 2020 none has been delivered.
+The Company has not recognized any revenue from this contract during 2019 and through June 30, 2020.